 According to Bell Pottinger, a marketing company, 2013 saw a 55% increase in business budgets for digital items like infographics.

 In an infographic about infographics, Unbounce states that the number of people searching for infographics has seen an 800% increase in the last two years.
-With statistics like that, it’s hard to deny that data visualizations in the form of infographics is a good marketing tool for websites.
+With statistics like that, it’s hard to deny that data visualizations in the form of infographics is a good marketing tool for websites and blogs.

 Draw New Visitors